-There are numerous ways in which you can construct, adapt and modify your storage systems to increase the efficiency of your stores.
-In turn cutting costs, and reducing wastage.
-Here you can find the technical information, services and advice AHDB has to offer on storage systems.
+There are numerous ways in which you can construct, adapt and modify your storage systems to increase the efficiency of your stores – and in turn cut costs and reduce wastage.
+Here you will find technical information, services and advice.

 - A well-sealed and insulated potato store will allow the crop to be kept at a stable temperature largely unaffected by diurnal (daily) variation in ambient conditions .
 It will help maintain a relative humidity of 90–100 per cent to minimise tuber weight loss; it will also allow crops to be stored free from condensation in changeable weather conditions.
 Storage is usually undertaken in bulk or in boxes